numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

-In the bi- and multi-objective case, e.g. on the biobjective ``bbob-biobj`` test suite [TUS2016]_, the assessed quality indicator at the given time step is a hypervolume indicator computed from *all* solutions obtained (evaluated or recommended) before or at this time step.
+In the bi- and multi-objective case, e.g. on the biobjective ``bbob-biobj`` test suite [TUS2016]_, the assessed quality indicator at the given time step is a hypervolume indicator computed from *all* solutions obtained before or at this time step.

 .. [#] Time is considered to be *number of function evaluations* and,